4paradigm/OpenMLDB/docs/en/reference/sql/dql/LIMIT_CLAUSE.md

 ## Description

 Limit clause is not supported in online preview mode.
-By practise, limit clause should used together with order by clause, to constrains the result rows into a unique order.
-OpenMLDB do not support order by clause yet, it is exepcted to get inconsistent results for the same query.
+By practice, limit clause should be used together with order by clause, to constrains the result rows into a unique order.
+OpenMLDB does not support order by clause yet; without it it may get inconsistent results for the same query.

 | `SELECT` Statement Elements                                | Offline Mode | Online Preview Mode | Online Request Mode | Note                                                                                                                                                          |
 |:-----------------------------------------------------------|--------------|---------------------|---------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|